Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 To make an alarm we'll follow [this guide](https://grafana.com/docs/grafana/latest/alerting/old-alerting/create-alerts/).

 1. Start by setting up a graph of `qumulo_quorum_node_is_offline`.
 You can use the previous example as a guide and replace the query with the following:
-    `sum(qumulo_quorum_node_is_offline)`
+    `qumulo_quorum_node_is_offline`

+1. In the *Legend* box, enter `Node {{node_id}}`.
 1. Before saving the graph, go to the *Alert* tab in the side menu and click *Create Alert*.
 1. Name the alarm "Node Offline".
 1. Evaluate every 1 minute to match the scrape interval.
-1. If you would like to not be notified of transient issues, such as a networking blip that temporarily makes a node offline, use *For* to set the amount of time that a node must be offline before being alerted.
+1. If you would like to not be notified of transient issues, such as a networking blip that temporarily makes a node offline, set *For* to 5 minutes.
+When an alarm is initially triggered, it will be set to a "Pending" state.
+Once it has been triggered for 5 minutes, the alarm will go to an "Alerting" state and alarm notifications will be sent out.
 1. Set the conditions for the alert to be `avg()` is above 0.
-If you have set *For* to be 5m for example, then the alarm will go off when a node has been offline for 95% of the last 5 minutes.
+This will cause the alarm to trigger if any node goes offline for a period of 1 minute.
 1. In the event that your cluster goes down entirely, the metrics API will not be able to output any metrics, meaning that the alarm will not go off.
 To avoid this, make sure that the "If execution error or timeout" setting is set to "Alerting".
 This will ensure that the alarm goes off if the cluster goes down.
 1. Select a notification channel to receive the alerts and add a message that should come with the alert.
 1. Click *Test Alert* to test the alert to make sure it is working.